Dr Sara Barker

 I am available to the media for comment on issues relating to the European Reformations, early news history, sixteenth and seventeenth-century French culture and society and the history of news and printing.

-- Deputy Directory, Centre for the Comparative History of Print
+- Director, Centre for the Comparative History of Print

 I am interested in the cultural, social and political history of sixteenth and seventeenth century Europe, particularly in the development and use of printing in times of unrest and crisis.